BirdChristopher/birdchristopher.github.io/_pages/about.md

 ---

 # About Me
-I am currently a first year master student at the School of Software & Microelectronics, Peking University, under supervision of Prof Bin.Cui.
+I am currently a first year master student at the School of Software & Microelectronics, Peking University, under the supervision of Prof. Bin Cui.
 I received my bachelor's degree in School of Software, Beihang University in 2023.6.

 I am looking forward to make contribution to the progress of Machine Learning System, and I am recently learning about it.